Jacob Misiorowski: Professional career

+Draft and minor leagues

 Although Misiorowski committed to play college baseball at Louisiana State University, the Milwaukee Brewers selected Misiorowski 63rd overall in the 2022 Major League Baseball draft.
 He signed with the Brewers on July 27, 2022, for an over-slot signing bonus of $2.35 million; the slot value for the 63rd pick that year was $1.1 million.
 In August 2024, the Brewers promoted Misiorowski to the Triple-A Nashville Sounds and moved him to the bullpen for a potential major league role later in their season.
 Their stated long-term plan, however, was for him to remain as a starting pitcher.

 To begin the 2025 season, Baseball America rated Misiorowski as the Brewers' third-best prospect.
 The team assigned him to Triple-A Nashville, where he posted a 2.13 ERA with 80 strikeouts in 13 appearances.
 By June, Baseball America had Misiorowski as the 21st-best prospect in all of baseball.
-On June 12, he was promoted to the major leagues.